bitsbymax/Notes/Angular.md

   export class MyService {}
   ```

+- `platform`: The service is provided at the platform level, making it a singleton.
+This is similar to `root`, but it can be used with multiple applications on the same platform.

-- `Specific Module`: You can specify a particular module where the service should be provided.
+- `specific module`: You can specify a particular module where the service should be provided.
 This means the service will be available only within that module and its child modules.

   ```typescript
   @Injectable({